Peking Man: Palaeoenvironment

 The mammal assemblage of the Zhoukoudian site indicates three major environmental units: Layers 11–10—a cold and dry, grassland environment; Layers 9–5—a warm, forested environment; and Layers 4–1—another cold and dry, grassland environment.

 The mammal assemblage includes macaques, the Zhoukoudian wolf, the Asian black bear, the brown bear, the rhino Dicerorhinus choukoutienensis, the woolly rhinoceros, the horse Equus sanmeniensis, the Siberian musk deer, the giant deer Sinomegaceros pachyosteus, sheep, bison, the Asian straight-tusked elephant, bats, pika, rodents, and shrews.
-The mammal assemblage of Layers 4–3 is broadly similar to that of Layers 9–8, in addition to several warm-to-mild climate steppe and forest creatures, including the raccoon dog Nyctereutes sinensis, the dhole Cuon antiquus, the corsac fox, the Asian badger, wolverines, the giant hyena Pachycrocuta, the saber-toothed cat Machairodus inexpectatus, the tiger, the leopard, sika deer, the antelope Spirocerus peii, and the water buffalo Bubalus teilhardi.
+The mammal assemblage of Layers 4–3 is broadly similar to that of Layers 9–8, in addition to several warm-to-mild climate steppe and forest creatures, including the raccoon dog Nyctereutes sinensis, the dhole Cuon antiquus, the corsac fox, the Asian badger, wolverines, the giant hyena Pachycrocuta, the saber-toothed cat Megantereon inexpectatus, the tiger, the leopard, sika deer, the antelope Spirocerus peii, and the water buffalo Bubalus teilhardi.
 The Zhoukoudian fauna are not entirely exclusive to either glacial or interglacial periods.

 H. erectus seems to have typically favoured open environments.
 It is debated if Peking Man occupied the region during colder glacial periods or only took residence during warmer interglacials, tied to the uncertain chronology of Zhoukoudian, as well as arguments regarding fire usage, clothing technology, and hunting ability.
 Given the abundance of deer remains, it was early on assumed Peking Man was a prolific deer hunter, but since the establishment of non-human carnivores as major taphonomic agents, the dependence on hunting has become a controversial topic.
-Most of the Peking Man fossils were at least fed upon by likely hyenas.
+Most of the Peking Man fossils were likely fed upon by hyenas.
 Nonetheless, some of the animal fossils seem to have been modified by humans.
 In 1986, the American archaeologist Lewis Binford and colleagues reported a few horse fossils with cutmarks left by stone tools, and two upper premolars from Layer 4 appearing to him to have been burned while still fresh, which he ascribed to horse-head roasting.
 Binford believed that Peking Man was simply scavenging from hyenas because all of the tool cuts he analysed were always overlapping hyena gnaw marks, instead of vice versa.
 Zhoukoudian also preserves the remains of edible plants, nuts, and seeds that Peking Man may have eaten: Chinese hackberry, walnut, hazelnut, pine, elm, and rambler rose.

 H. erectus, a specialist in woodland and savannah biomes, likely went extinct with the takeover of tropical rainforests.
 From marine isotope stages 12 to 10 (roughly 340,000 to 500,000 years ago), the Chinese archaeological record becomes dominated by "late-archaic" non-erectus fossils, potentially representing multiple species including the Denisovans, H. longi, and H. juluensis.
 Peking Man's final stay at Zhoukoudian may have taken place between 230,000 and 400,000 years ago, with a more precise interval being difficult to arrive at.